stain/ro-crate-paper/manuscript.md

                                         <ro-crate-metadata.json>)
 ```

 This exposes the first order logic domain of discourse of IRIs, with rational numbers and strings as their corresponding JSON-LD representation.
-These production rules first grow the graph of `R` by adding a transitive rule that anything described in `R` which is related to `o` means that `o` is also mentioned by the RO-Crate `R`.
-For simplicity this rule is one-way; in practice the JSON-LD graph can also contain free-standing contextual entities that have outgoing relations to data- and contextual entities.
+These production rules first grow the graph of `R` by adding a transitive rule that anything described in `R` which is related to `o` means that `o` is also considered mentioned by the RO-Crate `R`.
+For simplicity this rule is one-way; in theory the JSON-LD graph can also contain free-standing contextual entities that have outgoing relations to data- and contextual entities, but these are proposed to be bound to the root data entity with schema.org relation <http://schema.org/mentions>.

 [^2]:
     **Limitations:** Contextual entities not related from the RO-Crate (e.g. using inverse relations to a data entity) would not be covered by the single direction $Mentions(R, s)$ production rule; see [issue 122](https://github.com/ResearchObject/ro-crate/issues/122).
 The `datePublished(e, d)` rule do not include syntax checks for the ISO 8601 datetime format.
 Compared with RO-Crate examples, this generated JSON-LD does not use a `@context` as the IRIs are produced unshortened, a post-step could do JSON-LD Flattening with a versioned RO-Crate context.
 The `@type` expansion is included for clarity, even though this is also implied by the `type(e, t)` expansion to `Relation(e, xsd:type)`.